 When you and your partner both understand that your relationship is where you practice loving unconditionally, you become free to focus on what matters and to love in a way that reflects divine truth.

 And when you have effective relationship skills, you can remain connected to the innate freedom of conscious relationship while being able to live authentically in a shared space with another human being.
 Essential skills include the ability to own your own stuff, to effectively negotiate, to communicate from the heart, to self-regulate emotions, and to please your partner when making love.

 Prior to evaluating your relationship, try to answer the following set of questions for yourself personally:

 - Am I fully available for this relationship?

 Your relationship struggle is never about the other person.
 It’s only a symptom that there is a call for you to express divine consciousness, either in your own being or in relation to your companion.

+Your success depends only on your ability to get your ego and personality out of the way so you can hear and resolve your own inner conflicts, express unconditional love, and master the skills of conscious relationship.
 Withholding projections, you will be able to clearly see.
 And with that clarity will come the ability to really love.

 To your success,